example42/example42.github.io/_drafts/2018-04-16-puppet_tutorial_part_2.md

 #### Separation of Code and Data

-But what if you have a largenumber of systems and each system needs to get configured slightly different.
-In this case it will become a nightmare when you add each node individually to `manifests/site.pp` file.
+But what if you have a large number of systems and each system needs to get configured slightly different.
+In this case it will become a nightmare when you add each node individually to `manifests/site.pp` file or by writing specific puppet code.

+This is where Hiera jumps in.
+Hiera allows you to do data lookups, so you can separate code from data.

+Think about the following Puppet code:

+    class ssh {
+      case $::facts['datacenter' {
+        'amsterdam': {
+          case $::certname {
+            'gateway.ams.example42.training': {
+              $permit_root = false
+            }
+            'default': {
+              $permit_root = true
+            }
+          }
+          $ssh_port = '22'
+          $ssh_listen = 'enp0s3'
+        }
+        'london': {
+          if $::certname == 'firewall.lon.example42.training' {
+            $permit_root = false
+          } else {
+            if $::certname = 'devel.lon.example42.training {
+              $permit_root = true
+            }
+          }
+          $ssh_port = '222'
+          $ssh_lisen = 'any'
+        }
+      }
+      file { '/etc/ssh/sshd_config':
+        ensure  => file,
+        content => epp('ssh/sshd_config.epp'),  # <- template uses variables from above
+      }
+    }

+Looks like nightmare?
+Yes, this is nightmare.
+Let's start using hiera:

+    class ssh {
+      $permit_root = lookup('permit_root', Boolean, first, false)
+      $ssh_port = lookup('ssh_port', String, first, '22')
+      $ssh_listen = lookup('ssh_listen', String, first, 'enp0s3')
+      file { '/etc/ssh/sshd_config':
+        ensure  => file,
+        content => epp('ssh/sshd_config.epp'),  # <- template uses variables from above
+      }
+    }

+Puppet code now looks cleaner.
+But where have you hidden the data?
+First: you need a Hiera configuration file located in `/etc/puppetlabs/code/environment/production/hiera.yaml`.
+Within the hiera.yaml file, one specifies different layers of data.

+Think of hiera being a huge chessboard.
+Every field means a key and has the value written on it.
+With every hiera layer, hiera looks whether it has another chessboard which can be placed over the default dashboard.
+The new layer chessboard has some elements unset, which means, you can look through the layer and you see the data from the default chessboard, some data are overwritten.

+There is another even more simple way: When declaring a parameterozed class using the `include` function, Puppet will automatically query hier afor data.

 The next posting will explain the concept of re-using existing modules and provide information on why you should see modules similar to libararies.
 I will explain the concept of Roles and Profiles and the Node Classification.